pulakk/blog/remote-camera/connect-router-to-internet.md

 *If you're new to this tutorial, you may like to go through the [Introduction](https://pulakk.github.io/blog/remote-camera/) to know if you actually need these steps and if so, to understand why the setup is tedious and time consuming.*

 My router was connected to the internet behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
+This meant that I would require VPN client support on my router to access it through a hoster server with a Public IP Address.

-So, I had to start by flashing my TP-Link router with the [OpenWRT](https://openwrt.org/) firmware because the [router did not support VPN Clients](https://community.tp-link.com/en/home/forum/topic/168500).
+I started by flashing my TP-Link router with the [OpenWRT](https://openwrt.org/) firmware because the [router did not support VPN Clients](https://community.tp-link.com/en/home/forum/topic/168500).
 After flashing the router, the USB Modem needed some drivers to be installed prior to configuration.
 Once the router was connected to the internet, I had to choose a VPN software and I picked
 [Wireguard](https://www.wireguard.com/).
 This is a two step process, setting up Wireguard server on a hosted server (e.g. [Digital Ocean](https://www.digitalocean.com/)) and installing a Wireguard client on the router.
 Each of these steps are described